-7. Often Ward Councilors are the Only Ones Who Know: While Heritage properties designated under the Ontario Heritage Act cannot be summarily demolished, demolitions of other important structures, historical or otherwise, should be reviewed by City Council.
-These decisions are left to a ward councilor to try to influence a staff decision or decide to allow staff to proceed.
+7. Often Ward Councilors the Only Ones Who Know: While Heritage properties designated under the Ontario Heritage Act cannot be summarily demolished, demolitions of other important structures, historical or otherwise, should be reviewed by City Council.
+Today these decisions are left to a ward councilor to notice and decide to try to influence a staff decision or decide to allow staff to proceed.
+If a ward councilor does not act, staff decides.
+Hardly good planning.

 8. Relieve Community Stress: Issuance of Demolition permits for any building over 90 years, and for any building or series of buildings that will significantly alter a community streetscape must be made by Council to prevent "surprise" demolitions of important buildings.
-(Page 6)